SpectrumInstrumentation/spcm/README.md

 # etc...
 ```

-All methods within the `spcm` that expect a value that is related to a physical quantity support the quantities, for example setting a timeout:
+All methods within the `spcm` that expect a value related to a physical quantity, support these quantities, for example setting a timeout:

 ```python
 card.timeout(5 * units.s)